theparanoids/ysshra/README.md

 ## Install

 This installation guide assumes the use of [Crypki](https://github.com/theparanoids/crypki) as the signing backend.
-Password authentication is disabled (`PermitEmptyPasswords yes`, `AuthenticationMethods none`) in sshd config file at `docker/sshra/ssh/sshd_config.sshra`.
-You can customize it or pull in PAM modules for your own environments.

 **Disclaimer:** The following guidelines are to help you to get started with PSSHCA;
 > they should be used only for testing/development purposes.

 ### 1. Add authorized users